-19.3.7 ESMC_MeshGetLocalNodeCount - Get the number of nodes in a Mesh owned by the current PET mesh The mesh nodeCount The number of nodes on this PET.
+19.3.9 ESMC_MeshGetOwnedNodeCount - Get the number of nodes in a Mesh owned by the current PET nodeCount The number of nodes owned by this PET.

+'''

-int ESMC_MeshGetLocalNode(lount τ(
+int ESMC_MeshGetOwnedNodeCount(

 ESMC_Mesh mesh, // in

 int nodeCount // out

 );

+'''

 Query the number of nodes in a mesh owned by the local PET.
+This number will be equal or less than the local node count.
 The arguments are: